-Recently, a team of U.S. and Thai scientists collaborated on a study of these bats at Khao Chong Phran Cave, investigating their value in controlling white-backed plant hopper pests that attack rice.
+Recently, a team of U.S. and Thai scientists collaborated on a study of these bats at Khao Chong Pran Cave, investigating their value in controlling white-backed plant hopper pests that attack rice.
 Although these bats feed on a variety of pests, including moths, the scientists concluded that the bats’ impact in reducing just this one pest was even more valuable than their guano production.
-Based on this research the bats from Khao Chong Phran Cave are Wanger et al 2014_Bat pest control Thailand in addition to the guano sales.
+Based on this research the bats from Khao Chong Pran Cave provide pest control in addition to the guano sales.

 The spectacular bat emergences also attract many tourists, additionally supporting the local economy, as can be seen by their popularity in local business advertising.